 This law and the school's procedure of sending a parent or guardian a notice of the student being dropped from school is not an expulsion from school.
+Should this occur, the parent/guardian must re-register their student in school.
 The student is still expected to attend school and should report to the registrar upon returning to school.